Atlanta Discrimination Lawyer

 Since the passage of Title VII, Congress has passed additional laws to prohibit other forms of discrimination.
 The Americans with Disabilities Act prohibits disability discrimination.
 The Age Discrimination in Employment Act protects individuals over the age of 40 from discrimination.

 Although each type of employment discrimination has unique issues, most of Title VII's fundamental principles apply to types of discrimination.
-If you believe you have been the victim of discrimination, consult our Atlanta employment discrimination attorneys at Buckley Bala Wilson Mew.
+If you believe you have been the victim of discrimination, consult our Atlanta employment discrimination attorneys at Buckley Bala Wilson Mew LLP.

 Schedule a case review to discuss the details of your employment case with an Atlanta discrimination attorney.